Comedian, immigrant, friend of scouts: the gripping story of a Jewish journalist who escaped from the USSR

 Nevertheless, the collection became widely known (New York Times, Washington Post and other newspapers wrote about it).
 He shattered many stereotypes about Russians in American pop culture.

 «For many, it has already become a discovery that Russians have a sense of humor.
 But there were other problems as well.
 So, in one of the reviews I read that, for example, the anecdotes about Chapaev were incomprehensible to the American reader, because they did not know who he was.
 It is also important to consider the peculiarities of American culture.
 For example, the anecdote that, unfortunately, Stalin's mother did not have an abortion on time does not cause laughter in the United States.
 The topic of abortion is highly politicized so that you can joke about this topic.
 Puns are also impossible to translate into another language.", - says Emil.

 Soon, an American publishing house approached the immigrant with a request to write a scientific book about Soviet anecdotes.

 «This was the first book I wrote in English.
-It was called Taking Penguins to the Movies: Ethnic Humor in Russia and dealt with ethnic humor in Russia.
+It was called Taking Penguins to the Movies: Ethnic Humor and dealt with ethnic humor in Russia.
 I tried to explain the socio-cultural reasons for the use of certain nationalities in Soviet jokes.
 Then followed Making War, Not Love: Gender and Sexuality in Russian Humor...
 This is a book about how Russian anecdotes about sex and relations between the sexes implicitly reflect the cultural attitudes of the nation.
 It is much easier to write scientific books in English than fiction books: there is a rather strict language, knowledge of idioms and slang is not required ", - the writer explains.